 Each student will be provided with a workspace, a personal computer with office software 7 including all necessary (as determined by area faculty) statistical packages and access to the Rice University network, library access, online academic journals access and e-mail.
-Each student will also have available \$1000 per year for miscellaneous research and academic expenses such as textbooks required for classes, computer upgrades, conference travel, etc. Students may roll over unused monies from one year to the next.
+Each academic year students will be granted a research support budget.
+First and second year students will be given \$1,000, third and fourth year \$2,000 and fifth year \$1,000.
+These funds are designated rollover funds from one academic year to the next.
+This budget can be used for miscellaneous research and academic expenses such as books; computer equipment

 7 The computer will be refreshed after successful defense of the dissertation proposal.
+Instead, students completing their 3rd year of study may be eligible for a computer refresh if needed and with the recommendation of their advisor.